I Got a Name (song)

 "I Got a Name" is a 1973 single recorded by Jim Croce with lyrics by Norman Gimbel and music by Charles Fox.
 It was the first single from his album of the same title and also Croce's first posthumous single, released the day after his death in a plane crash on September 20, 1973.
-The song reached a peak of #10 on the Billboard Hot 100, spending 17 weeks on the chart.
-It also hit #3 on the Cash Box Top 100.
+The song reached a peak of No. 10 on the Billboard Hot 100, spending 17 weeks on the chart.
+It also hit No. 3 on the Cash Box Top 100.

 While the single was released in September 1973, it was first heard as the theme song for the movie The Last American Hero, released in July 1973.
-It was later featured in the movies The Ice Storm, Invincible, Django Unchained, Logan and The Lego Ninjago Movie.
+The song was later featured in the movies The Ice Storm, Invincible, Django Unchained, Logan and The Lego Ninjago Movie.

 Background

-Croce composed most of his own material; however, he did not write "I Got A Name."
+Croce composed most of his own material, but he did not write "I Got A Name."
 In an interview with Billboard writer Norman Gimbel, it was revealed that Croce chose to record the song "because his father had a dream for him but had died before his son's first success."